 A new application to improve the reading of HIV rapid test results will be developed in Australia.

-Burnet Institute spokeswoman Tracy Routledge told Sydney Star Observer it was an important Australian innovation and would take the “human error” out of diagnosing if and when people with HIV should start medication.
+Burnet Institute spokeswoman Tracy Routledge told Southern Star it was an important Australian innovation and would take the “human error” out of diagnosing if and when people with HIV should start medication.

 “This is designed for areas of the world such as sub-Saharan Africa, for example, where technology is not as advanced or available,” she said.

-Routledge said the new application was about finding a definitive way of ensure anti-retroviral treatments were provided at the appropriate time.
+Routledge said the new application was about finding a definitive way to ensure anti-retroviral treatments were provided at the appropriate time.

-Last year Burnet Institute scientists announced the development of the portable rapid test HIV monitoring device — similar to a pregnancy test — and are designed for use in remote settings.
+Last year Burnet Institute scientists announced the development of the portable rapid test HIV monitoring device — similar to a pregnancy test.
+The device is designed for use in remote areas.